Translation invariance, topology, and protection of criticality in chains of interacting anyons: Anyonic states and operators

 \section{Anyonic states and operators}

-Although many papers have been published which study the behaviour of anyonic systems on surfaces of various topologies,\cite{wen1989,einarsson1990,wen1990,wen1990a,wen1990b,kitaev2003,feiguin2007,trebst2008,trebst2008a,bais2009,gils2009,gils2009a,buerschaper2010,pfeifer2010,konig2010} little attention has been paid to how the diagrammatic formalism may be used to explicitly develop the relationship between states on surfaces of various genus.
-In this section we address this deficit, beginning by reviewing the origin and formulation of the diagrammatic representation of states and operators for systems of anyons on surfaces of genus 0 (sphere, finite disc, and infinite disc) in \sref{sec:genus0}.
+Although many papers have been published which study the behaviour of anyonic systems on surfaces of various topologies,\cite{wen1989,einarsson1990,wen1990,wen1990a,wen1990b,kitaev2003,kitaev2006,feiguin2007,trebst2008,trebst2008a,bais2009,gils2009,gils2009a,buerschaper2010,pfeifer2010,konig2010,pfeifer2011a,ardonne2011,ludwig2011,poilblanc2011,finch2011} little attention has been paid to how the diagrammatic formalism may be used to explicitly develop the relationship between states on surfaces of various genera.
+In this section we address this topic, beginning with a review of the origin and formulation of the diagrammatic representation of states and operators for systems of anyons on surfaces of genus 0 (e.g. sphere, finite disc, infinite disc) in \sref{sec:genus0}.
 This material may be familiar to many readers.
-However, we present it here in a manner intended to emphasise the relationship between anyon models and topological quantum field theories (TQFTs),\TQFTcite{} as we will exploit this relationship to generalise the formalism to surfaces of higher genus in \sref{sec:genus1+}.
-We will also explicitly examine the construction of the translation operator on surfaces of genus 0 and 1, as this will prove important to the study of translation invariant local Hamiltonians on the disc and the torus in Secs~\ref{sec:PBC}-\ref{sec:OBC}.
+However, we present it here in a manner intended to emphasise the relationship between anyon models and TQFTs,\TQFTcite{} as we will exploit this relationship to generalise the formalism to surfaces of higher genus in \sref{sec:genus1+}.
+We will also explicitly examine the construction of the translation operator on surfaces of genus 0 and 1, as this will prove important to the study of translation invariant local Hamiltonians on the disc and the torus in Secs.~\ref{sec:PBC}-\ref{sec:OBC}.

+Note that in this paper we will only consider anyons on 2D manifolds which are closed, oriented, non-self-intersecting, and embedded in $\mbb{R}^3$.
+References to anyons on a disc are therefore taken to imply that this is a closed disc (i.e.~that the definition of the disc includes the points on the boundary).
+Similarly, references to anyons on the infinite disc are taken to imply inclusion of the point at infinity, so that the infinite disc is then seen to be closed by its isomorphism to the sphere $S^2$.

-\subsection{Anyons on surfaces of genus 0\\(disc, sphere)}
+\subsection{Anyons on surfaces of genus 0 (disc, sphere)}